PamudaUposath/web-technologies-assignment1/README.md

+# In class assessment 1: Design Portfolio
-Design Portfolio using HTML5 elements
+* Design Portfolio using HTML5 elements.